Placing values onto nets and variables are called assignments. There are three basic forms:

 Procedural Continuous Assignment

-These are procedural statements that allow expressions to be continuosly assigned to nets or variables.
-There are two forms :
+These are procedural statements that allow expressions to be continuously assigned to nets or variables and are of two types.

 This will override all procedural assignments to a variable and is deactivated by using the same signal with

 deassign.
 The value of the variable will remain same until the variable gets a new value through a procedural or procedural continuous assignment.
 The LHS of an

 assign statement cannot be a bit-select, part-select or an array reference but can be a variable or a concatenation of variables.